HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US12/01.requirements-engineering/US12-requirements.md

 **(iii) how often this US is held:**
 - The Product Owner will develop the simulator initially and maintain it throughout the project.
+- The Simulator will be used by players during gameplay.